Step 6 - Configure the Stylesheet

 Test Your Map

-1. Check to make sure your server is still running, if not type caddy run in a terminal window (from your repository root directory).
+1. Make sure Caddy is still running.
+If not, run caddy run in a terminal from your repository root.

 2. Refresh your browser:

-3. You should see no change yet!
-Verify you still see the trail line.
-We have to define the styles for the PMTiles Protomaps layers before they will show up.
+3. You should see no change yet — verify you still see the trail line.
+We still need to add PMTiles support to index.html before the basemap layers will show up.

 Add PMTiles Support